 In the first image we can see the possible idiomatic distribution of this area.
 The language varies gradually as we move through the area.
 The barrier of the pyrinées produce a more abrupt differentiation.

-Notice how the language changes gradually as we go from the South of Valencia to the North of Lleida, some French philologists describe the Catalan language of Lleida as the Valencian language of Catalonia.
+Notice the second image how the language changes gradually as we go from the South of Valencia to the North of Lleida, some French philologists describe the Catalan language of Lleida as the Valencian language of Catalonia.
 However, in the Barcelona-Gerona area the difference is more abrupt.

 Occitan refugees entered through the Girona Pyrenees, which is the easiest step, and from there they went down to Barcelona, taking with them a differentiated Occitan, which when mixed with the one spoken in the area produced this anomaly.

 This emigration from Occitania was repeated in the sixteenth and seventeenth centuries, and also for religious reasons, further accentuating this linguistic anomaly.

 The Romance language of the Balearics also received an important influence of the Occitan immigration, fruit of the Cathar persecution and the coming of settlers from the territories that the Kingdom of Majorca owned in the Occitan area.
 Without forgetting, of course, the strong relationship that the Balearic Islands had with the County of Ampurias for more than 100 years, before the Muslim invasion.

 Only by way of clarification, saying that the Catalans repopulated the Balearic Islands and Valencia is as stupid as believing that the Galicians repopulated Portugal.

 In the 15th century, the Valencian Golden Age, emerged , with authors such as Ausias March and Juanot Martorell, no doubt the result of the decline left by Valencian-Andalusian poets and writers.